Visit North East Museums and discover the things you love

 Arbeia, South Shields Roman Fort is a UNESCO World Heritage site in South Shields.
 The fort guarded the main sea route to Hadrian's Wall and served as a key supply base for the Roman army.
 You can step into reconstructed Roman buildings on the fort site and explore fascinating archaeological finds from Arbeia in the museum.

-Arbeia, South Shields Roman Fort is currently closed for winter.
-Arbeia reopens on 31 March 2025.
+Arbeia, South Shields Roman Fort re-opens for the summer season on 31 March 2025.